As votes are counted, Americans remain anxious

 Into the early hours of Wednesday morning, America was holding its breath.

-Following a heated and often bitterly divisive presidential campaign season, no clear winner had been declared in the race between President Trump and former vice president Joe Biden for the White House.
+Following a heated and often bitterly divisive presidential campaign season, no clear winner had been declared in the race between President Trump and former vice president Joe Biden.
 And everyone, it seemed, was standing by: the anxious clusters of people watching at bars in Atlanta, the demonstrators gathered in Washington, the viewers glued to their TV screens in living rooms across the country.

-Election officials, meanwhile, were busy counting the historic flood of ballots that poured in by mail and in person for weeks before Election Day and just as polls closed Tuesday.
-The coronavirus pandemic launched the country into an economic recession, cost millions of Americans their jobs and kept children at home for virtual schooling.
-And now, in the political climax of 2020, the virus also cast aside any notion of what a swift election night might look like.
+Election officials, meanwhile, were busy counting the historic flood of ballots that poured in — by mail and in person, for weeks before Election Day and just as polls closed Tuesday.
+It was another sign of how the coronavirus pandemic, which cost millions of Americans their jobs and pushed the country into a recession, has upended this year.
+Now, in the political climax of 2020, the virus also cast aside any notion of a swift election night.

-By midnight Wednesday, there were many expected victories as well as a handful of more surprising results.
-The perennial swing state of Florida looked to be leaning toward Trump, and Arizona appeared to break for Biden, ending a decades-long losing streak for Democrats in the state.
-Yet most of the Northern battleground states that had captured the nation’s attention after the 2016 race — Pennsylvania, Ohio, Wisconsin, Michigan — were still too close to call and might not have a final result for hours or even days.
+Both campaigns were projecting confidence about the results, with several key pickups.
+The perennial swing states of Florida and Ohio were called for Trump, and Arizona appeared to break for Biden, ending a decades-long losing streak for Democrats in the state.
+Yet many of the Northern battleground states that captured the nation’s attention after the 2016 race — Pennsylvania, Wisconsin, Michigan — were still too close to call, possibly without a final result for hours or even days.

 The mood in Washington

 In downtown Washington, that anxiety converged with anger as demonstrators — and a giant, blow-up chicken featuring Trump’s hairdo — gathered outside a heavily barricaded White House for what some protesters hoped would be a “going-away party” for the president.
-News reporters filmed just outside the gates, with an uneasy crowd of people watching returns come in.
-Although local and federal authorities have been bracing for the possibility of unrest, the atmosphere Tuesday night was largely uneventful, with only occasional friction between protesters, law enforcement, and a small minority of Trump supporters.
+News reporters filmed just outside the gates, and an uneasy crowd of people watched returns come in.
+Although local and federal authorities have been bracing for the possibility of unrest, the atmosphere on Tuesday night featured only occasional friction between the crowds, law enforcement and a small minority of Trump supporters.

 Protesters placed a large Trump inflatable near the White House.
 (Astrid Riecken/for The Washington Post)